smartdevicelink/sdl_evolution/proposals/0221-multiple-modules.md

 ## Impacts on existing code

-- New parameters will need to be updated within the RPC.
+- New parameters and/or new RPCs will need to be updated within the RPC.

-- SDL core and the mobile proxies will need updates to support the new parameters.
+- SDL core and the mobile proxies will need updates to support the new parameters and RPCs.

 - There is no policy change regarding module permission.
 Policy still controls per module type.

 ## Alternatives considered
 There are some alternatives of how to define the new module `Id` parameter without introducing the grid system.

 #### Option 1: Duplicate parameters within module control data

 This option duplicates all the parameters within a remote control module type with a slightly different name.

 Take the `temperature` parameter in "single-zone" climate control as an example, we may have two parameters, a `driver side temperature` and a `passenger side temperature` for "dual-zone" climate control.
 Each parameter is for a climate zone.

 In this option, there is no need to identify the module, as there is still only one module per module type.
 Instead of having one parameter per module and multiple modules, it has multiple parameters in one big module.
 Additional parameters are added for the new control items.

 This option may work for a few parameters.
 For example, temperature only.
 However, there may be separate controls for airflow mode and fan speed in each climate control zone.
 In seat control, each seat has its own complete set of parameters.
 It is not scalable for many parameters.

 #### Option 2: OEM assigned ID